 Once upon a time there was a box...

-Airboxes were the name received to the experimental bags used in a well know Pilot University.
+Airboxes were the name received to the experimental containers used in a well know Pilot University.
 This tipically yellow but some times orange boxes were tied in the baggage compartment and had IMUs and other sensors to read ambient

 data such as temperatures, pressures, UV and GPS information during flight.

 After two years of projects the Team decides Air was too close and open the Space box.